pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 It got louder and louder.
 They were throwing the pieces harder and harder.
 Other children stirred but remained in their beds, paralyzed by fear.
 I gathered each piece, ignoring the blood, hoping they would exhaust their malice eventually.
 I told myself everything would be okay.
 All I had to do was to give the chess set to Sister Cecilia afterward for safekeeping.
 It would be over soon.

 They got what they wanted when the knight piece struck the wall.
 I knew the sound was different.
-I ran to find the piece under the bed; the nose of the knight broken.
+I ran to find the piece under the bed; the tip of the knight broken.
 The white horse piece looked dark and bloody in my hand.
 I knew I promised Sister Cecilia it wouldn't happen again.
 I knew I would be beaten again if I fought back.
 I knew it wouldn't fix the broken chess piece.

 But in that moment, War on his Red Horse, consumed me completely.
 I ran towards them, keeping my bloody fists tight in a declaration of resistance.